azer/notebook/ideas/web-browser.md

 ## Rethinking modern web browsers

 The major web browsers have achieved great improvements on their **platform problems**, while delegating all the **product problems** to third party extensions.
-This strategy scaled somewhat well for over the last decade, but now we're seeing the limitations; security is increasingly becoming a priority over innovation driven by browser extensions.
+This strategy scaled somewhat well for the last two decades, but now we're seeing the limitations; security is increasingly becoming a priority over innovation driven by browser extensions.

-This trend has been generating frustration for people who use desktop web browsers as their main interface to access information, communicate, be productive for their work: professionals with high hourly rates.
-I believe there is an opportunity for **a new web browser tailored for power users**,  which prioritizes **product problems** over platform trade offs, comes with **opinionated defaults** and features for improving; productivity, security, privacy, and gradually search.
+This trend has been generating frustration for people who use desktop web browsers as their main interface to access information, communicate, be productive.
+I believe there is an opportunity for **a new web browser specifically tailored for power users**,  which prioritizes **product problems** and trades off some platform problems (e.g extensions), comes with **opinionated defaults** and **builtin features** for improving; productivity, security, privacy, and gradually search.

 Index of contents: